On uniqueness in structured model learning: Introduction

 \textbf{Contributions.} Following the above concept, we provide a comprehensive analysis of structured model learning in a general setting.
 Our main contribution is a precise mathematical setup under which we prove the above-mentioned uniqueness and approximation results.
 Notably, this setup differs from standard model-learning frameworks commonly used in practice, in particular with respect to the choice of regularization for the approximating functions.
 In view of this, a practical consequence of our work can be a suggestion of appropriate regularization functionals for model learning that ensure unique recovery in the full-measurement/ vanishing noise limit.

-Besides our main uniqueness result and the corresponding general framework to which it applies, we provide a well-posedness analysis and concrete examples to where our results apply.
+Indeed, as an example in Appendix \ref{app:analytic_example} shows, without appropriate regularization a unique recovery in the limit may fail.
+Besides our main uniqueness result and the corresponding general framework to which it applies, we provide a well-posedness analysis and concrete examples to which our results apply.
 The latter includes linear and nonlinear (in the state) examples for the physical term $F$ as well as classes of neural networks for $\mathcal{F}$ to which our assumptions apply.

-The following proposition, which is a consequence of Proposition \ref{prop:p_dagger} and Theorem \ref{thm:uniqueness} below, showcases our main results for a specific, linear example. \begin{proposition} Let the space setup be given by the state space $V = H^2(\Omega)$, the image space $W = L^1(\Omega)$, the measurement space $Y = L^2(\Omega)$ and parameter space $X_\varphi = L^2(\Omega)$ for a bounded interval $\Omega\subseteq \mathbb{R}$ with the time extended spaces
+The following proposition, which is a consequence of Proposition \ref{prop:p_dagger} and Theorem \ref{thm:uniqueness} below, showcases our main results for a specific, linear example. \begin{proposition} Let the space setup be given by the state space $V = H^1(\Omega)$, the image space $W = L^{2}(\Omega)$, the measurement space $Y = L^2(\Omega)$ and parameter space $X_\varphi = H^1(\Omega)$ for a bounded interval $\Omega\subseteq \mathbb{R}$ with the time extended spaces

 Consider the one dimensional convection equation with unknown reaction term